-Any changes to this notice will be published on our website and in a prominent area at the practice.
+Any changes to this notice will be published on our website and in a prominent area at the Practice.

 The NHS Care Record Guarantee

 The NHS Care Record Guarantee for England sets out the rules that govern how patient information is used in the NHS, what control the patient can have over this, the rights individuals have to request copies of their data and how data is protected under Data Protection Legislation. www.systems.digital.nhs.uk/carerecordguarantee

 The NHS Constitution

 The NHS Constitution establishes the principles and values of the NHS in England.
 It sets out the rights patients, the public and staff are entitled to.
-These rights cover how patients access health services, the quality of care you’ll receive, the treatments and programmes available to you, confidentiality, information and your right to complain if things go wrong.
+These rights cover how patients access health services, the quality of care you’ll receive, the treatments and programs available to you, confidentiality, information and your right to complain if things go wrong.
 Gov: NHS Constitution for England

 Lawful basis for processing

 The processing of personal data in the delivery of direct care and for providers’ administrative purposes in this surgery and in support of direct care elsewhere is supported under the following Article 6 and 9 conditions of the GDPR:

-Article 6(1)(e) ‘…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…’.
+Article 6(1)(e) ‘…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…’;

 Article 9(2)(h) ‘necessary for the purposes of preventative or occupational medicine for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services…